China's metrosexual men revive luxury shopping

 “He likes to buy everything, particularly Hermes and Gucci,” Da Fei said as his boss, decked out in salmon pink trousers and a black and white shirt, browsed inside a Kenzo store.

-At the Gucci store in Macau’s Wynn casino, four men clustered around a glass counter examining leather wallets, while seven other men browsed items such as the 6,000 patacas shoulder bags.
-Only two women were in the shop at the same time, while other customers queued up outside, waiting for security guards to let them in.

 The Louis Vuitton and Kenzo brands are owned by LVMH, the world’s largest luxury group.
-Gucci is owned by French group PPR (PRTP.PA).
+Gucci is owned by French group PPR.

 Luxury looks like it could stay strong through the first quarter, largely due to the Chinese New Year celebrations in February and then the National People’s Congress in March, where government positions will be confirmed - and gifts bestowed.